Younger and wiser than you, she’s unapologetically taking charge.

 All clothing ARTIST’S OWN

 “My accommodation got a bit messed up so I was slightly homeless,” she laughs about the predicament in retrospect.
 “One night I had to stay out until four in the morning waiting for this woman to come home which was pretty fucking traumatic.
 I didn’t realise at the time because I’d already started writing the song, but I felt so disconnected from everything and I wanted to come home.”
 Compounded with Brexit and the Syrian refugee crisis, Lou found herself subconsciously creating a poignant and timely statement with the ethereal yet powerful single.

 Her first release in October 2016, “TBC” took note from the world around her too, repeating the now infamously heartbreaking last words of Eric Garner, “I can’t breathe.”
 Tackling such tough topics as a teen is commendable, but for Lou, it’s intrinsic.
 “I’m like a cell,” she claims.
 “I’m just growing.
-The number is so strange, how many hookups there are and how many limitations there are on what an 18-year-old can do.”
+The number is so strange, how many hookups there are and how many limitations there are on what a 19-year-old can do.”

 Not that she’s let that stop her.
 Leaving for writing sessions in Los Angeles just days after we meet, Lou’s working on new music for what she promises will be an “exciting year”.
 “I think the universe is letting me have—instead of this one big plateau and me getting overwhelmed—little stages,” she says of her blooming career.
 “It’s grown quickly but in linear time… Enough to cope with.”
-What’s next—just like the single that surfaced her—is TBC.

 Taken from the Summer 17 Issue of Wonderland; out now and available to buy here.